alanwzy/my-projects/README.md

 <div id="top"></div>
 <!--
-*** Thanks for checking out the Best-README-Template.
-If you have a suggestion
+*** Welcome and Thanks for checking out my Github
-*** that would make this better, please fork the repo and create a pull request
+*** This repository contains all my data science related projects.
-*** or simply open an issue with the tag "enhancement".
+*** If you like my project, don't forget to give the project a star!
-*** Don't forget to give the project a star!
+*** Thanks again!:D
-*** Thanks again!
-Now go create something AMAZING! :D -->
+-->